-Toor dal or Yellow Split Pigeon Pea or Arhar Dal is the one of the most popular dal made in India.
-The cooked toor dal is also popularly called as Dal Tadka or Dal Fry.
+Toor dal, or Yellow Split Pigeon Pea or Arhar Dal, is one of the most popular dal made in India.
+The cooked toor dal is also popularly called Dal Tadka or Dal Fry.
 Dal tadka is very quick to prepare and can be ready in minutes.
-It is one of the easiest to make for a week night dinner.
+It is one of the easiest to make for a weeknight dinner.

 Toor Dal Nutrition